October 10, 2024

 With an automated campaign, you lose the ability to adjust your bids on the fly.
 Google Ads takes full control of bid modification based on your associated data.

 If the performance of a campaign is lacking, it can be more challenging to find additional areas of improvement.
+Last, competitive pricing, seasonality, search phrases, and ineffective ad copy are all subject to reducing your ROAS.

 Automated Bidding Tips